Hellowman100/bit-office/README.md

 - Node.js 18+
 - pnpm
 - At least one AI CLI installed: `claude`, `codex`, `gemini`, `aider`, or `opencode`

+### Assets

+The pixel office tileset is not included due to license.
+Purchase it from [donarg.itch.io/officetileset](https://donarg.itch.io/officetileset), then place the downloaded folder at `apps/web/public/Office Tileset` and restart.

 ### Setup